danielwe/vim-nvtags/README.md

 augroup END
 ```

 Note that this will _not_ trigger completion mode 4, which would arguably be excessively intrusive, and these completion alternatives will often be discarded by the autocompletion engine anyway for being longer than 80 characters.
 Hit `<c-x><c-o>` to trigger this completion mode manually when desired (or add `'['` to the list of triggers if you really want to).
+(Note that if you're using YouCompleteMe the completion menu will likely just flash and disappear again on the first invocation of `<c-x><c-o>` at any given location; hit `<c-x><c-o>` again to make it stay.
+An alternative is to trigger YouCompleteMe manually using `<c-space>`, but note that the resulting alternatives will be subject to the 80 character limit.)

 ## Interoperability with `notational-vim-fzf`